Peanut butter rice crispy treats dipped in chocolate then sprinkled with coconut flakes make an easy holiday gift from the kitchen.

 - 3 tablespoons butter

-- One (10 ounce) bag Jet-Puffed Marshmallows (roughly 40 large marshmallows)
+- One (10 ounce) bag large marshmallows (roughly 40 large marshmallows)

 - 6 cups rice crispy cereal

-- Line a 9x9 pan with parchment paper.
+- Line an 8x8 or 9x9 pan with parchment paper (or grease with cooking spray).

-- Divide the coconut into three small bowls (1/3 cup each).
+- If using food coloring, divide the coconut into three small bowls (1/3 cup each).
 Leave one bowl plain.
 With the second bowl, add a few drops of red and stir to mix.
 In the last bowl, add a few drops of green and stir to mix.

 - Line a cookie sheet with parchment paper.
 In a narrow yet deep microwave-safe bowl, melt the chocolate*.
 Dip one treat into the chocolate and place on the cookie sheet.
-Sprinkle on each color of the coconut.
+Sprinkle on coconut.
 Repeat until all of the treats are dipped.
 Let the chocolate harden before storing in an airtight container for up to one week.

 If you liked these Chocolate-Dipped Peanut Butter Rice Crispy Treats, you may also like these recipes from me: